 - Copy of the biodata page of your passport (the document needs to be valid during the application process)

 - Select “Sign in / register ” at the top right of the page.

 - Create your account.
 Please indicate an email address that you regularly check, as it will be used for all communications related to the application process.

 - Fill in the application and upload the compulsory attachments including the admission assignment.

-- Communication of results to candidates: March 27-31, 2023
+- March 25-29, 2024 Communication of results to scholarship holders

-- Applicants who do not submit the required documents by the established deadlines should not appeal.
+Please read the Selection Criteria carefully before submitting an appeal.
+Applicants who do not submit the required documents by the established deadlines should not appeal.

 The appeals process refers to how your proposal was handled during the evaluation and eligibility process.
 It is not an automatic re-evaluation.
 Please note that any new information or clarifications that should have been included in your proposal will not be considered.
 If, after reading the above conditions, you still have reason to believe that an error has been made, please send an email with all required information (name, email address, and a detailed explanation of why you believe an error has been made) to the Head of SDSI Ilze Kundziņa at email@example.com so that the SDSI Admissions Committee can conduct a reconsideration.
 All appeals must be submitted before April 5, 2024.
 Appeal results will be emailed to the applicant before April 19, 2024.